raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 The RECOMMENDED value is 10 seconds.

-In the case of a client request that returns a nonzero RCODE value, the server MAY append a Retry Delay TLV (0) to the response, indicating the time interval during which the client SHOULD NOT attempt this operation again.

-When appended to a Session Signaling response message for some client request, the Retry Delay TLV (0) is considered a Modifier TLV.
-The indicated time interval during which the client SHOULD NOT retry applies only to the failed operation, not to the session as a whole.
+## Operational TLV

 When sent in a Session Signaling request message, from server to client, the Retry Delay TLV (0) is considered an Operation TLV.
+It is used by a server to request that a client close the session, and not to reconnect for the indicated time interval.

-It applies to the session as a whole, and the client MUST close the session, as described previously.
+In this case it applies to the session as a whole, and the client MUST close the session, as described in section {{retry}}.
+The RCODE in the message header MUST indicate the reason for the termination:

-The RCODE MUST indicate the reason for the termination.
-RCODE NOERROR indicates a routine shutdown.
-RCODE SERVFAIL indicates that the server is overloaded due to resource exhaustion.
-RCODE REFUSED indicates that the server has been reconfigured and is no longer able to perform one or more of the functions currently being performed on this session (for example, a DNS Push Notification server could be reconfigured such that is is no longer accepting DNS Push Notification requests for one or more of the currently subscribed names).
+*  NOERROR indicates a routine shutdown.
+*  SERVFAIL indicates that the server is overloaded due to resource exhaustion.
+*  REFUSED indicates that the server has been reconfigured and is no longer able to perform one or more of the functions currently being performed on this session (for example, a DNS Push Notification server could be reconfigured such that is is no longer accepting DNS Push Notification requests for one or more of the currently subscribed names).